soostdijck/RUDE/docs/BOM.md

 Special attention to HSP 102011 and 2x190mm ⌀5mm rods which are not included in stock Robak BOM.
 Only additional 8pcs M3x30 bolts + hexnuts are necessary if you come from Robak.

+This car can handle a much more powerful motor than Robak, I don't advise anything below 3S.

 ## Electronics

 Part | Name | QTY | Notes